Bhargav-A1/EdgeSpeech_GPT/README.md

+# Speech_GPT
-# Inspired by Samsung
+Inspired by Samsung
-EdgeSpeechGPT: Offline Voice Assistant with ChatGPT Integration EdgeSpeechGPT is a lightweight, real-time, on-device voice assistant that combines offline speech recognition using Vosk, OpenAI's GPT-3.5-turbo for conversational AI, and text-to-speech output using pyttsx3.
+Offline Voice Assistant with ChatGPT Integration EdgeSpeechGPT is a lightweight, real-time, on-device voice assistant that combines offline speech recognition using Vosk, OpenAI's GPT-3.5-turbo for conversational AI, and text-to-speech output using pyttsx3.
 Designed for performance in resource-constrained environments, this project demonstrates how on-device voice AI systems can interact naturally without requiring cloud-based ASR or TTS engines.

 Features